AShadedBlobfish/csgo_elo/README.md

 ### Important notice about CS2
 -----------------------

-Due to the release of CS2 and Valve wiping CS:GO off the face of the earth, this repository is now going to be archived.
-N.B It is currently unknown whether this programs calculations are even remotely accurate in CS2
+Due to the release of CS2 and Valve wiping CS:GO off the face of the earth, this repository is now going to be archived.<br> N.B It is currently unknown whether this programs calculations are even remotely accurate in CS2

 -----------------------